mariusndini/MyDay-Health-App/README.md

 ### Snowflake
 The data is saved in its original JSON format in Snowflake and through SQL is provided structure to data consumption tools.

+### Snowflake Native App
+A snowflake Native App is provided with this codebase.

 ## Data Consumption
 Once data is in Snowflake it can be consumed with any of the native connectors that Snowflake offers.